JensKlimke/finance-app/README.md

 * [ ] Bar chart in plot is not working in production (compilation fails)
 * [ ] When account is created, it is not selected automatically
 * [ ] When a selected account is deleted, an error occurs because account is not available anymore
+* [ ] Calculate annual return of invest on daily accuracy -> Model from literature?

 ### Prediction / Config